 Does Your Own Writing Process Hold You Back?

-When I work with my students, I see them tend towards Dani’s writing process.
+From what I’ve seen, mot people tend towards Dani’s writing process.
 The perfectionism.
 The agonising.
 Being unable to move forward until they’ve nailed the current sentence.
 It’s more like petrification than perfectionism.
-So here’s what I tell them:
+So here’s what I think:

 And then, finally, you can take your rag to it, and you can polish it to perfection.
 Perfection happens at the end.
 Not at the beginning.
 And even then, it’s only perfect if the right person’s reading it.